<< Yesterday

 1964 Harry Walker becomes the Pirates' skipper, replacing Danny Murtaugh, who will return to the field as an interim manager during the 1967 season, replacing his fired successor.
 During his two-plus years in the Pittsburgh dugout, 'Harry the Hat' compiles a respectable 224-184 (.549) record but is let go after his team plays .500 ball after competing for the National League flag the previous two seasons.

 1969 Three days after capturing the world championship, the Mets appear on The Ed Sullivan Show and sing "You Gotta Have Heart," an inspiring song from the Broadway play Damn Yankees.
-The show's host, concerned that some of the ball players imbibed too many mai tais following rehearsals at a nearby Chinese restaurant, brings in a choir to back up the performers, out of sight from the audience.
+The show's host concerned that some of the ball players imbibed too many mai tais following rehearsals at a nearby Chinese restaurant, brings in a choir to back up the performers, out of sight from the audience.

 1972 The A's score two runs in the bottom ninth to win Game 4 of the World Series, stunning the Reds at Oakland-Alameda County Coliseum, 3-2.
-Four straight singles, three delivered by pinch-hitters Gonzalo Marquez, Don Mincher, and Angel Manual, who provides the walk-off hit, fuel the comeback victory that gives Oakland a commanding 3-1 lead in the Fall Classic.
+Four straight singles, three delivered by pinch-hitters Gonzalo Marquez, Don Mincher, and Angel Manual, who provided the walk-off hit, fuel the comeback victory that gives Oakland a commanding 3-1 lead in the Fall Classic.

 1976 Jim Mason's solo home run in the seventh inning of Game 3 proves to be the Yankees' only round-tripper in the World Series en route to being swept by the Reds.
 Cincinnati designated hitter Dan Driessen has a single, double, and homer in the team's 6-2 victory at the Bronx ballpark.

-1978 The White Sox fire Larry Doby, who posted a 37-50 record for the fifth-place team as a midseason replacement for skipper Bob Lemon.
+1978 The White Sox fire Larry Doby, who posted a 37-50 record for the fifth-place team, as a midseason replacement for skipper Bob Lemon.
 Owner Bill Veeck names 35-year-old shortstop Don Kessinger, obtained from St. Louis at the end of the 1977 campaign, as the club's player-manager for next season.

 1981 Dodger outfielder Rick Monday dashes the first Canadian pennant hopes with a ninth-inning two-out dramatic home run to beat the Expos, 2-1, in the NLCS's deciding game.
 The series marks the first and last time in franchise history Montreal makes it into the postseason until 2012, when the Washington Nationals, the team's new name and home for the past seven seasons, finishes first in the National League East Division.